ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa1.md

     4. Write the method body

     Using this recipe for problems 1 and 2 is optional, but highly encouraged.

+- For problems 1 - 4, you will also write tests to ensure the correctness of your code.**

+  To write a test, you will call the written method and assign it to a field that you create.
+When running your program using the ```run``` command, check to see if the actual output matches what you expect from the console.

 *(Several of these examples are borrowed from [How to Design Programs](http://www.htdp.org/2003-09-26/Book/curriculum-Z-H-6.html#node_sec_3.3), and its [Supplemental Material](http://www.htdp.org/2003-09-26/Problems/2.html))*